Tuesday, October 28, 2014

 But here the watch-the-pea-under-the-thimble game begins.
 The "consensus" which the Cook et al paper supports is so banal and trivial as to scarcely be worth stating, viz:

-• that human activities have warmed the planet to some unspecified extent.
+• that carbon dioxide (CO2) is a greenhouse gas;• that human activities have warmed the planet to some unspecified extent.

 Since even the vast majority of sceptical scientists agree with this statement you might wonder why, when Cook et al released their findings they got so much attention in the global media.
 (And they really did.
 That tweet of @barackobama's helped, of course.
 But you only have to recall how many occasions you've heard that "97 per cent" figure cited as unquestionable "proof" of the existence of man-made global warming to appreciate how effective this propaganda exercise was; and also to realise just how ineffective the world's media generally is at subjecting such claims to any kind of rigorous analysis).